Managing Holidays Stress

 The holidays have arrived.
-This time of year is filled with family, friends and social functions, and while the festive period is generally fun, it can be busy, overwhelming and triggering.
+This time of year is filled with family, friends, and social functions, and while the festive period is generally fun, it can be busy, overwhelming, and triggering.
 Managing holiday stress is important over this time.

 If you find your anxiety levels spiking around the festive season, you may be dealing with holiday stress.
 The holidays are stressful.
 This is a hectic period when we are bombarded by family members and plans.
 If you tend to get overwhelmed during the festive season, you need a strategy for managing holiday stress.

-How Stressful Holidays Can Affect Us Negatively
+How Stressful Holidays Can Affect Everyone Negatively

 Our calendars always end in the holiday season as the wheel of time turns.
 Since it happens every year, you would think we would have the routine down pretty well by now.
 Yet, for many of us, the festive season sneaks up and takes us off guard just as surely as a well-kept secret!